M00setheM1ghty/Project3-NBAQuiz/README.md

 ____________________________________________________________________________
 ## Frameworks, Packages & Programs Used
 - Lucidchart to provide a flowchart to explain the program
-- Google Sheets + API to acess the data necessary for the questions
+- Google Sheets + API to access the data necessary for the questions
 - Packages used:
     - random (needed random numbers to make sure questions asked are random)
     - time (added some sleep periods in the program to make the experience less jumpy)